apollographql/runtime-testing-framework/docs/src/reference/framework/custom-providers.md

 ### Top level keys

 - `name`: The name for this Custom Provider Definition.
-  - Uniqueness is not enforced by the `rtf` CLI but it is worthwhile ensuring that the custom providers you write each have unique names that can be used to distinguish them.
+  - Uniqueness is not enforced by the `rtf` CLI but custom providers should have unique names that can be used to distinguish them.
 - `description`: A brief, human readable description of the behaviour of the Custom Provider.
   - If there are any pre-requisites to using this Custom Provider it is best to call them out here rather than in comments or other files (such as a README).